kgangulyvibe/VOICERAG3/README.md

 Follow the steps provided in the attched video for deploying Azure Resources.

-1. Create Azure OpenAI service in US East 2 region.
+1. Create Azure OpenAI service in US East 2 region (or Sweden Central).

-2. Deploy Realtime and Embedding models.
+2. Deploy Realtime and Embedding models (in US East 2 or Sweden Central).

 3. Create Azure Storage account and upload files in the container

-4. Create Azure AI Search Service in US East 2.
+4. Create Azure AI Search Service in US East 2 (because semantic search is enabled in US East 2).

 5. Import and Vectorize data using Azure AI Search service and Storage account.